 How can I tell if someone is using my Alexa to listen in?

-You can look into Alexa’s voice history in the Alexa app.
-There you are able to see every command that Alexa has received.
-Another useful thing is the light indicator on the Alexa device.
-If it’s showing a blue ring, it means that Alexa is listening to a command.
+You can look into Alexa’s voice history in the Alexa app to see every command Alexa has received.
+Another useful feature is the light indicator on the Alexa device; if it’s showing a blue ring, it means Alexa is listening to a command.

 What does a yellow ring on Alexa signify?

-The yellow ring is for unread messages or notifications.
-Feel free to ask Alexa to read them for you or check them yourself using the Alexa app.
+The yellow ring indicates unread messages or notifications.
+You can ask Alexa to read or check them in the Alexa app.